Subduction: Initiation of subduction

 Although stable subduction is fairly well understood, the process by which subduction is initiated remains a matter of discussion and continuing study.
 Subduction can begin spontaneously if the denser oceanic lithosphere can founder and sink beneath the adjacent oceanic or continental lithosphere through vertical forcing only; alternatively, existing plate motions can induce new subduction zones by horizontally forcing the oceanic lithosphere to rupture and sink into the asthenosphere.
 Both models can eventually yield self-sustaining subduction zones, as the oceanic crust is metamorphosed at great depth and becomes denser than the surrounding mantle rocks.
 The compilation of subduction zone initiation events back to 100 Ma suggests horizontally-forced subduction zone initiation for most modern subduction zones, which is supported by results from numerical models and geologic studies.
 Some analogue modeling shows, however, the possibility of spontaneous subduction from inherent density differences between two plates at specific locations like passive margins and along transform faults.
 There is evidence this has taken place in the Izu-Bonin-Mariana subduction system.
 Earlier in Earth's history, subduction is likely to have initiated without horizontal forcing due to the lack of relative plate motion, though a proposal by A. Yin suggests that meteorite impacts may have contributed to subduction initiation on early Earth.

+Though the idea of subduction initiation at passive margins is popular, there is no modern day example for this type of subduction nucleation.
+This is likely due to the strength of the oceanic or transitional crust at the continental passive margins, suggesting that if the crust did not break in its first 20 million years of life, it is unlikely to break in the future under normal sedimentation loads.
+Only with additional weaking of the crust, through hotspot magmatism or extensional rifting, would the crust be able to break from its continent and begin subduction.

 End of subduction

 Subduction can continue as long as the oceanic lithosphere moves into the subduction zone.
-However, the arrival of buoyant lithosphere at a subduction zone can result in increased coupling at the trench and cause plate boundary reorganization.
-The arrival of continental crust results in a collision or terrane accretion that may disrupt subduction.
+However, the arrival of buoyant continental lithosphere at a subduction zone can result in increased coupling at the trench and cause plate boundary reorganization.
+The arrival of continental crust results in continental collision or terrane accretion that may disrupt subduction.
 Continental crust can subduct to depths of 250 km where it can reach a point of no return.
 Sections of crustal or intraoceanic arc crust greater than 15 km in thickness or oceanic plateau greater than 30 km in thickness can disrupt subduction.
 However, island arcs subducted end-on may cause only local disruption, while an arc arriving parallel to the zone can shut it down.
 This has happened with the Ontong Java Plateau and the Vitiaz Trench.